 Additional carers without a theatre ticket are welcome to wait in the foyer or bar areas during a performance.
 This need can be notified to our Front of House team on arrival.

 Carers must be able to attend to the needs of the patron at all times.
 The theatre cannot take responsibility for moving patrons whilst seated in their wheelchair or for lifting disabled patrons.

 The theatre does not have a car park and this extends to disabled parking.
 For the location of car parks in the city please see our ‘visiting us’ web page.

 Patrons that have made arrangements with us for their access needs will be contacted by our Box Office team 48 hours in advance of their booked show.
 The Box Office team will advise where patrons will be met by one of our Front of House team.
 Typically arrival is 30 minutes before the show starts and the arrival point is the Box Office, but this will depend on how best we can support individual patrons.

 Wheelchair access to the auditorium is through the emergency exits at the rear of the Royal Stalls (double-width door space).
 The doors are accessed from Kings Arm Yard.
 When wet or during cold weather the lane can be slippery underfoot.
 There is a small curb to mount.

-Patrons are expected to transfer to a seat without assistance from staff, either by themselves or with the support of their carer/assistant.
+Patrons are expected to transfer to a seat without assistance from our Front of House team, either by themselves or with the support of their carer.